Hit-and-Run Reported on I-80 Near Norwood Avenue in Sacramento

 When commercial truck drivers are involved, the consequences can be especially severe due to the size and weight of semi-trucks.
 Other contributing factors may include driver fatigue from long haul routes, inadequate vehicle maintenance, and improperly secured loads that affect vehicle handling.

-Your Legal Rights After a Hit-and-Run Accident in California
+What Are Your Legal Rights After a Hit-and-Run in California?

 If you have been the victim of a hit-and-run in California, it is important to understand your legal rights.
 Under California Vehicle Code Section 20002, drivers involved in an accident resulting in property damage are required to stop and exchange information.
 Fleeing the scene of an accident is a criminal offense, and victims may be entitled to seek compensation for their injuries and damages.